rajeshagadi/MTC_ContainerCamp/modules/kubernetes/kubernetes-with-ACR.md

-## Deploy Containers to Azure ACS with Kubernetes
+## Deploy Containers to Azure AKS with Kubernetes

 ## Task 1: Azure CLI 2.0 & Login To Azure
 1. Install the lastest version of the Azure CLI.
 Go to the [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) page and follow the instructions for your host OS.
 You can also use the [Azure Portal Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview?view=azure-cli-latest) if you do not want to install the Azure CLI locally.